Tjstretchalot/lonelypss/README.md

 ## Overview

-This library is for when you need best-effort pub/sub behavior across the network, but don't want to maintain open connections with all your clients (i.e., you want some lonely clients), don't want polling, don't want message buffering, and might want very large (>4gb) messages.
+This library is for when you need best-effort pub/sub behavior across the network, but don't want to maintain open connections with all your subscribers (i.e., you want some lonely clients), don't want polling, don't want message buffering, and might want very large (>4gb) messages.
 For example, when subscribing to restart/upgrade requests within CI/CD, or for eagerly filling or